 Table 1 shows the descriptive statistics for the variables in the case study.
 The table shows the average tract has a population of just under 3,000, with 8.5 nonprofits and just under 40 million in revenue.
-The table also includes the distribution of nonprofits by primary purpose, showing the most common nonprofit types, on average, include human service nonprofits, or those in “other.”
-The NDI appears in table 1 as well, which is unitless and ranges from just below 0 to .21.
+In total, Cuyahoga County shows a population of XXX nonprofits in 2016 based on tax filing data.
+The table also includes the distribution of nonprofits by primary purpose, showing the most common nonprofit types, on average, including human service nonprofits, or those in “other.”
+The NDI appears in Table 1 as well, which is unitless and ranges from just below 0 to .21.

 [Table 1]